Morsinaldo/data_structure_II/network_with_wikipedia/README.md

 <img src='./images/gephisto_community.png'>
 </p>

 In the graph divided by communities, it is possible to see the prominence of nodes containing, mainly, the name of players, the name of teams, some newspapers, among others.
 Thus, it is possible to extract insights similar to those mentioned above, as well as others such as: The highlighted players played in which teams of the leagues also mentioned?
 Have the highlighted cities hosted or will host a World Cup?
-And so on
+And so on.

 ## How to execute